FoenixRetro/f256-superbasic/sphinx-docs/reference/keywords.md

 ## # and $

 `#` and `$` are used to type variables. `#` is a floating point value, `$` is a string.
 The default type is integer.
 Variables are not stored internally by name but by reference.
 This means they are quick to access but means they are always in existence from the start of a program if used in it.
-Integers are 32-bit; floats have a 31-bit mantissa and byte exponent.
+Integers are 32-bit signed; floats have a 32-bit signed mantissa and 8-bit exponent, giving approximately 9 decimal digits of precision.

 ```basic
 100 an_integer  = 42